At CSIS we actively seek to employ a diverse group of people who

 recruiting key leaders.

-Security plays a central role in this effort by leading revenue
+central role in this effort by leading revenue growth and

-growth and fundraising efforts in one of the Center’s core areas of
+fundraising efforts in some of the Center’s core areas of work.

-work.
-The Senior Director works closely with CSIS programs in this

-issue area to develop and implement business growth strategies.
 The

+Director works closely with CSIS programs in these issue areas to

+develop and implement business growth strategies.
+The role serves

-role serves as a key partner in new business development and in
+as a key partner in new business development and in tactical

-Reporting to the VP of Development and Deputy CDO, the Senior
+Reporting to the VP of Development and Deputy CDO, the Director

-Director will provide leadership for strategy, support, and
+will provide leadership for strategy, support, and execution of

-execution of business development and fundraising activities in the
+business development and fundraising activities in the areas of

-Responsibilities will include, but may not be limited to the
+Essential functions may include, but are not limited to the

 Business Development, Fundraising (70%)

-• The Senior Director of Development builds and executes
+• The Director of Development builds and executes comprehensive

-the program.
-The primary focus is on actively identifying,
+The primary focus is on actively identifying, securing, and

-securing, and stewarding external contracts, gifts and grants from
+stewarding external contracts, gifts and grants from corporations,

 • This role manages a portfolio of current and prospective